L1ghtmann/Manually-Build-A-Tweak/README.md

 `-isysroot <directory>` specifies our target sdk as the system root directory.

-`-isystem <directory>` specifies an additional system include search directory.
+`-isystem <directory>` specifies an additional system include search path.

 `-Wall` tells clang to enable (almost) all of its warning modules.